judyfong/turbo-Skatturinn/README.md

 3. Also there will be a housing finder software to figure out when is the best time to busy a mortgage based on the user's inputting requirements and wishes.

 ## Requirements
+- [ ] Use the H&R block model for doing business and taxes
 - [ ] use csv form of the financial institution usa tax forms as inputs to this software
 - [ ] takes about 15 man-months
 - [ ] make the software open and free software